eb4j/eb4j/README.md

 # EB4j

 EPWING/Ebook access library.

-You can obtain EB4J library from either Github Packages or Gitlab packages.
+You can obtain EB4J library from Github Packages.

-## Use eb4j library for your project with github
+## Use eb4j library for your project

 ### Gradle